 A map of Africa made with projection number 28232

-As you can see, we’ve mapped Africa with a different projection.
+As you can see here, you’ve successfully mapped Africa with a different projection.

 Wrangling Geospatial Data

 The ability to merge traditional data frames with geospatial data is a huge benefit of working with simple features data.
 Remember that for his COVID-19 map, Madjid analyzed traditional data frames before merging them with geospatial data.
-But because simple features data acts just like traditional data frames, we can just as easily apply the data-wrangling and analysis functions from tidyverse directly to a simple features object.
-To demonstrate this, let’s return to the africa_countries simple features data, selecting two variables (name and pop_est) to see the name and population of the countries:
+But because simple features data acts just like traditional data frames, you can just as easily apply the data-wrangling and analysis functions from tidyverse directly to a simple features object.
+To see how this works, revisit the africa_countries simple features data and select two variables (name and pop_est) to see the name and population of the countries:

 africa_countries %>%

 select(name, pop_est)